subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Plotting the Boltzmann distribution as a function of the state is a difficult proposition, since the state is multi-dimensional with thousands of dimensions in realistic models.
 However it can also be plotted as a function of the energy levels $E$, so instead of considering the probability of the system being in state $i$, we instead consider the the probability of the system being in a state with energy $E$.
 For example in the above figure the Boltzmann distribution is plotted for the Ising model at four different temperatures (in blue).
 We can see that as the temperature increases the distribution moves towards the right, as more energetic states become more probable.
 Hence given the temperature we cannot say for sure what state the system is in or what energy it has, but we can estimate the probability of this happening, which is sometimes referred to as 'blurry' view of the system.
-Also the sharp peak in the distribution is evident in these curves, which implies that is a configuration is chosen at random (the red curve) then the probability that it will belong t one of the allowed configurations for a given value of $T$ is zero.
+Also the sharp peak in the distribution is evident in these curves, which implies that is a configuration is chosen at random (the red curve) then the probability that it will belong to one of the allowed configurations for a given value of $T$ is zero.
 If so, how would we go about obtaining the configurations in the Ising model if the system were to be simulated on a computer?
 There are a couple of ways for doing this, namely the Metropolis and Glauber algorithms, and these are described in a following section.

 An interesting property of the Boltzmann distribution is that the statistics of macroscopic quantities of interest, such as average energy or the entropy, can be expressed as a function of $Z$ alone.
 Hence solving a problem in statistical mechanics reduces to calculating the $Z$ for the system, which is unfortunately quite difficult in practice.